These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 - White patches can form

-While this Bouclème foam doesn’t exactly convert into a powder, the liquid aspect of it evaporates and dries very quickly rather than adding any greasiness.
+The liquid aspect of this Bouclème foam evaporates and dries very quickly rather than adding any greasiness.
 The pump only allows for a small amount of the product to be dispersed at a time, which is useful because a little really does go a long way.
-I added a light layer to my roots, used my fingers to shake it out, and instantly saw a difference in my lank, oily hair on its second day without washing.
-This dry shampoo is formulated for curly and wavy hair, but it's worth noting that if you have very flat or fine hair that doesn't have much of a curl pattern, the product might not sit as well on your roots, and could weigh them down.
+I added a light layer to my roots and instantly saw a difference in my oily hair on its second day without washing.
+It's formulated for curly and wavy hair, so if you have very flat or fine hair that doesn't have much of a curl pattern, the product might weigh your roots down.

 For